United States 1972-S Uncirculated Eisenhower Dollar

 The compromise spelled out in the bill, signed into law by President Richard M. Nixon just before midnight on December 31, 1970, approved the striking of up to 150 million silver-clad dollars, drawing from Treasury stockpiles of silver for the coin’s production.
 These silver-clad coins would form the basis of the collector issues struck in Proof and Uncirculated formats at the San Francisco Assay Office.

-The 1971 Uncirculated issue, as our previous CoinWeek profile points out, was a quality control disaster.
+The 1971 Uncirculated issue, as an earlier CoinWeek profile points out, was a quality-control disaster.
 And given the high price above face value that the Mint was charging for the coin, both the collecting community and the general public were not happy.
-The Mint explained these flaws by stating that the coins were produced in the same way as a regular coin would be struck for circulation, but that isn’t entirely true.
+The Mint explained these flaws by stating that the coins were produced in the same way as a regular coin would be struck for circulation, but that wasn’t entirely true.
 Many of the 1971-S coins looked milky, with improperly prepared planchets.
 Author Rob Ezerman also points out that many suffered post-strike damage due to the careless way in which the coins were shipped from San Francisco to Denver for packaging.

-Whatever happened in 1971 to cause that issue to stand out among the poorest quality issues the Mint had produced in the Post-War period were addressed by the time the 1972-S Uncirculated dollars went into production.
+Whatever happened in 1971 to cause that issue to stand out among the poorest-quality Post-War issues the Mint had produced had been addressed by the time the 1972-S Uncirculated dollars went into production.
 As it stands, the 1972-S Eisenhower dollar (“Blue Pack“) Uncirculated coin is the 1881-S Morgan of the series – which is to say that, by a very great degree, the quality of this issue is unparalleled.
 It is significantly better than the 1971-S, marginally better than the 1974-S, and clearly better than the 1973-S.

-Certified populations at PCGS and NGC bear out the story of how the 1972-S is a superior- quality coin.
-With 19,000+ submissions, the typical 1972-S certified by PCGS grades either MS66 or MS67, with 2,354 earning MS68.
-Today, the PCGS MS69 certified population stands at 26 pieces, an 11-piece increase from where this top-pop grade sat a decade ago.
+Certified populations at PCGS and NGC bear out the story of how the 1972-S is a superior-quality coin.
+With 19,000+ submissions, the typical 1972-S certified by PCGS grades either MS-66 or MS-67, with 3,001 earning MS-68.
+Today, the PCGS MS-69 certified population stands at 33 pieces, an 18-piece increase from where this top-pop grade sat a little over a decade ago.

 At NGC, certified populations follow a similar trajectory, although NGC pops are significantly lower due to lower submission volume.
-At NGC, the overwhelming majority of all coins submitted (4,299) grade MS-66 or MS-67.
-517 earn NGC’s MS-68 grade, while just seven have been put into MS-69 holders.
+The overwhelming majority of all coins submitted to NGC (4,299) grade either MS-66 or MS-67.
+Six hundred and sixteen earn NGC’s MS-68 grade, while just 11 have been put into MS-69 holders.

-At more affordable price points, collectors have a decision to make.
-In grades MS67 and below, a certified Eisenhower dollar is simply a typical Blue Pack example housed in a trackable certified holder.
-Given the unstable nature of the original government packaging, there is a clear benefit to paying a small premium for an example in an inert holder.
-But given, the fact that at this grade, the packaging is the only thing that separates a certified coin from a typical example, the upside long-term is limited.
+In grades MS-67 and below, a certified Eisenhower dollar is simply a typical Blue Pack example housed in a trackable certified holder.
+Given the unstable nature of the original government packaging, there is a clear benefit to paying a small premium for a specimen in an inert holder.
+But given the fact that the packaging is the only thing that separates a certified coin from a typical example at this grade, the upside long-term is limited.
 We advise this grade only for collectors with serious budgetary constraints, or for those simply looking to build a typeset on a budget.
-For Eisenhower dollar Set Registry collectors, a better alternative is MS68 or MS68+.
-MS68 examples routinely sell for about $100.
-Do not be afraid to pay a slight premium for one that is particularly nice, especially one with CAC approval.
+For Eisenhower dollar Set Registry collectors, a better alternative is MS-68 or MS-68+.
+MS-68 examples routinely sell for about $100.
+Don’t be afraid to pay a slight premium for one that is particularly nice – especially one with CAC approval.

-Prices for MS68+ examples have come down as the population in this grade has approached the total of all coins graded MS69.
-Here, you can have a coin that is for all intents and purposes on par with MS69 examples but for a deep discount. $500 seems to be the going rate, but a serious specialist would pay $1,000 – $1,500 for a superior example that would likely (one day) upgrade to MS69.
+Prices for MS-68+ examples have come down as the population in this grade has approached the total of all coins graded MS-69.
+Here, you can have a coin that is for all intents and purposes on par with MS69 examples but for a deep discount. $500 seems to be the going rate, but a serious specialist would pay $1,000 – $1,500 for a superior example that would likely (one day) upgrade to MS-69.

 Obverse